Customize Consent Preferences

 Shipping & Taxes

 In all cases, any customs duties will be due to the shipper or your local authorities once the item arrives in the destination country.
-Any applicable local sales taxes will be billed once product payment and delivery location have been confirmed.
+Any applicable local taxes will be billed once product payment and delivery location have been confirmed.